blurg/sauron-engine/README.md

 ## Sessions

 Results are stored in a result stack inside the session, so that jobs can share data with each other.

+## Job Modules

+It is possible to write generic/reusable job files to avoid duplication and streamline development.

 ## More Features coming to town